fowles/unleashing-protobuf-evolution/index.md

 **SLOW DOWN**

-**Before diving into editions though, we need to understand what `syntax = "proto2"` and `syntax = "proto3"` mean.
-Each of these indicates a big bundle of immutable configuration switches.
-There is nothing incremental between them.
-There is no control over the switches directly.
-No one had a migration plan for `proto2` to `proto3`.**
+**Before diving into editions, let's talk about proto2 and proto3.
+These can be thought of as two different representations of an underlying common language.
+On the wire they're identical and they can work in conjunction with each other, they just have slightly different semantics.**

+**Unfortunately, nobody had a migration plan for proto2 to proto3.
+Because of that, there's no way to switch between them incrementally, and the differences are all-or-nothing.**

 **This rigidity is one of our major problems.
-Instead we will pivot to *editions*.**
+Instead, we will pivot to *editions*.**

 *ADVANCE*